diegojromerolopez/alfonsox/README.md

 # Make sure you have installed your dictionaries
 dictionary = AlfonsoX::SpellChecker::Dictionary::Hunspell.new('en_US')

-# Load Hunspell dictionary from a local path
+# Or, alternatively you can load Hunspell dictionary from a local path
+# Make sure the following files exist:
+# - YOUR_PATH/dictionaries/en_US.aff
+# - YOUR_PATH/dictionaries/en_US.dic
 dictionary = AlfonsoX::SpellChecker::Dictionary::Hunspell.new(
-'en_US', "YOUR PATH/dictionaries/en_US"
+  'en_US', "YOUR_PATH/dictionaries/en_US"
 )
 ```